A virtual asthma care model to reduce unscheduled hospital presentations

 However, paediatric asthma specialists are only accessible in metropolitan hospitals and vulnerable rural children may be further burdened as a result.

-This project aims to address this gap and build on previous research to provide a patient-centred approach that allows shared decision making and planning of asthma care remotely.
+This project aimed to address this gap and build on previous research to provide a patient-centred approach that allows shared decision making and planning of asthma care remotely.